bruceravel/demeter/documentation/Athena/process/align.rst

 Aligning data is the process of moving a data group in energy onto an absolute energy grid defined by some standard.
-In :demeter:`athena` that standard is chosen fairly arbitrarily -- it is simply one of the other groups in the group list.
+In :demeter:`athena` that standard is chosen fairly arbitrarily |nd| it is simply one of the other groups in the group list.
 The alignment is done by adjusting the :procparam:`Energy shift` parameter.